-Special Areas within the SEA Study Area include a National Parks Act park, an Oceans Act Marine Protected Area (MPA) including candidate MPAs, Species at Risk Act Critical Habitat areas, Fisheries Act closure areas (e.g., significant spawning areas and coral conservation areas), and Ecologically and Biologically Significant Areas (EBSAs).
+Special Areas within the SEA Study Area include an Oceans Act MPA, a former candidate AOI, Species at Risk Act Critical Habitat areas, a Fisheries Act closure area (e.g., coral conservation area), and Ecologically and Biologically Significant Areas (EBSAs).
 The Special Areas are not equally ecologically significant or sensitive.
-Protected areas such as the Sable Island National Park Reserve and Gully MPA, Shortland and Haldimand Canyons Whale Critical Habitats for the Northern bottlenose whale, and the Haddock Box, for example, are afforded more significance given their legal designations and long-term protection.
+Protected areas such as the Gully MPA (Zone 1), as well as the Shortland and Haldimand Canyons Northern bottlenose whale Critical Habitats, for example, are afforded more significance given their legal designations and long-term protection (refer to Table 3.15).
+Sable Island National Park Reserve is located 14.6 km from the Phase 2B SEA Study Area.